tschie/gis-workbench-java/README.md

 * Pure JavaFX controls
 * OSGi declarative services
 * Native executable distribution
-* Theming & branding support
+* Theming & branding support (Planned)

 ## Instructions

 ### Install

-Download the installer from the [releases](https://github.com/ArcGIS/gis-workbench-java/releases) page and follow the installer instructions.
+Download the installer from the [releases](https://github.com/Esri/gis-workbench-java/releases) page and follow the installer instructions.

 ### Build

-To build the native installer/executable, `cd` into workbench and run `mvnw verify` on Windows or `./mvnw verify` on Mac/Linux.
-See workbench/target for output.
+To build the native installer/executable, `cd` into gisworkbench and run `mvnw verify` on Windows or `./mvnw verify` on Mac/Linux.
+See gisworkbench/target for output.

-### Test

-To run all tests, run `mvnw test` on Windows or `./mvnw test` in the project root.

 ## Requirements